pdmosses/metaborg.github.io/docs/references/stratego/terms/terms.md

     an alphanumeric string starting with a letter, or a double quoted string.

-    A constructor application `c(t1,...,tn)` creates a term by applying a constructor to a list of zero or more terms.
+    A constructor application `c(t1,...,tn)` creates a term by applying a constructor to a sequence of zero or more terms.
 For example, the term `Plus(Int("4"),Var("x"))`uses the
     constructors `Plus`,
     `Int`, and `Var` to create a nested term from the strings `"4"` and `"x"`.
+    The parentheses are needed even when a constructor has no subterms, in order to avoid ambiguity with [variables](patterns.md).
+    Thus, `True()` is a constructor application, but `True` is a variable.

 -   **List**: A list is a term of the form `[t1,...,tn]`, that is a list of zero or more terms between square brackets.
 While all applications of a specific constructor